microsoft/jacdac/services/cloudadapter.md

         argument: f64
     }

-Emitted when cloud requests jacscript to run some action.
+Emitted when cloud requests to run some action.

     event change @ change